brmson/yodaqa/README.md

 and include "personal assistant" style conversation capabilities.

-YodaQA stands for "Yet anOther Deep Answering pipeline" and the system is inspired by the DeepQA (IBM Watson) papers.
-It is built on top of the Apache UIMA and developed as part of the Brmson platform.
-For all the NLP logic (including the NLP type system), we lean heavily on the DKPro UIMA bindings;
+YodaQA stands for "Yet anOther Deep Answering pipeline" and the system is built on top of the Apache UIMA and DKpro UIMA bindings and developed as part of the Brmson platform.
-transitively, work like the StanfordParser and Princeton's Wordnet is crucial for us.
-For machine learning, we use a mix of scikit-learn and crfsuite (wrapped by ClearTK, jcrfsuite).
-We also draw some inspiration from the OpenQA project and the Taming Text book.
+The QA logic is mostly original work, but much of the designs and componets are inspired by the DeepQA (IBM Watson) and state-of-art papers.
+See the Acknowledgements section of LICENCE.md for more.

 The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarrassingly often wrong; on our reference